(Ling Huan Xian Sheng)

 Lam Ching-Ying (The Master), Richard Ng (Mao Ming), Billy Lau (Chiang), Lui Fong (Ta Pao), Ho Kin Wai (Hsi Pao), Wong Yuk-waan (Devil Lady)

-The Taoist priest Mao Ming is conducting an exorcism of a haunted house when he tames and befriends two ghosts, that of father and son Ta Pao and Hsi Pao.
+The Taoist priest Mao Ming is conducting an exorcism of a haunted house when he tames and befriends two ghosts – those of father and son Ta Pao and Hsi Pao.
 However, when the two ghosts humiliate Chiang, the pompous assistant of a great Taoist master, the master captures them in a jar.
 In an attempt to get them back, Mao Ming succeeds in unleashing another ghost.
 Ta Pao and Hsi Pao are then captured by a crazed devil lady who lives in the forest and are sent back by her to create mischief.
-Amidst trying to deal with other ghosts popping up everywhere, Mao Ming tries to save his two good ghost friends.
+In between trying to deal with other ghosts popping up everywhere, Mao Ming tries to save his two good ghost friends.

-Mr Vampire III was the second of no less than four sequels to the hit Hong Kong supernatural comedy Mr Vampire (1985).
-All of the films in the series were directed by Ricky Lau.
-Mr Vampire was a complete delight but Mr Vampire II (1986), the second entry, which had directly preceded this, had overbalanced the wacky, high-energy charms of the original into frenetically dumb slapstick.
+Mr Vampire III was the second of no less than five sequels to the hit Hong Kong supernatural comedy Mr Vampire (1985).
+All of the films in the series with the exception of the fourth sequel were directed by Ricky Lau.
+Mr Vampire was a complete delight but Mr Vampire II (1986), the second entry, which had directly preceded this, had overbalanced the wacky, high-energy charms of the original into frenetic slapstick.
 That overbalance is fairly much the same here, even if Mr Vampire III is a slightly better film than Mr Vampire II.
+This would be followed by Mr Vampire 4 (1988), Mr Vampire V (1990) and Mr Vampire 1992 (1992).

 Mr Vampire III brings back the ghost father and son and son that appeared in the second film, as well as the character of the cowardly bespectacled idiot played by Billy Lau.
 Although, while Mr Vampire II was set in the present day, Mr Vampire III has a period setting so clearly continuity is not a major concern to the series.